-Click here to login to Payback and update your affiliation agreement (existing affiliates only).
+Click here to update your affiliation agreement (existing affiliates only).

 Access Copyright’s licensing offerings are rooted in the grants of rights we receive from creators and publishers.
 As Canadians have found new ways to repurpose published content we’ve updated our offerings accordingly to maintain value for licensees and rightsholders.

 In anticipation of continued innovation and shifting modes of content usage, and with input from national creator organizations, Access Copyright is introducing a new Creator Affiliation Agreement.
 The new agreement features a consolidated grant of rights and a technologically-neutral definition of copying that will enhance our readiness to meet the evolving needs of the customers we serve on your behalf.

 Signing a new agreement is your opportunity to help strengthen the representation of written and artistic works in Canada, and to reaffirm your place in this collective.
 It’s also a way to clearly signal your expectation that creators should be rewarded when their works are used, regardless of the technological platform.

 Your current agreement contains a menu of grants arranged and described using increasingly irrelevant categories.
 While your current agreement is sufficient for the delivery of existing licences, a new agreement will strengthen the prospects for future offerings.

 The new agreement features a single, consolidated grant of rights with a technologically-neutral definition of copying and, as before, it appoints Access Copyright as your Canadian collective society to license that copying.